lennyleadership/Devotional_Commentary_Bible/content.en/docs/106_Romans/Romans_08.md

 8:34 Who is he that condemneth?
 It is Christ that died, yea rather, that is risen again, who is even at the right hand of God, who also maketh intercession for us.
 8:35 Who shall separate us from the love of Christ? shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?

-8:36 As it is written, For thy sake we are killed all the day long; we are accounted as sheep for the slaughter.
+8:36 As it is written, For thy sake we are killed all the day long; we are accounted as sheep for the slaughter<label for="" class="margin-toggle sidenote-number"></label><span class="sidenote">Psalms 44:22 (NKJV)
+<br>22 Yet for Your sake we are killed all day long;
+<br>We are accounted as sheep for the slaughter.</span>.
 8:37 Nay, in all these things we are more than conquerors through him that loved us.
 8:38 For I am persuaded, that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come,
 8:39 Nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is <a class = "blue">in Christ Jesus</a> our Lord.